 Preheat oven to 325 degrees Fahrenheit.
 Smear butter all over inside of dish.

-Bring shallots, cream, salt, pepper, thyme, and garlic cloves to a simmer in a small saucepan over low heat.
+Bring shallots, cream, milk, salt, pepper, thyme, and garlic cloves to a simmer in a small saucepan over low heat.
 Cook until shallots and garlic are very soft, 15 to 20 minutes.
 Let cool slightly.
 Transfer to a blender, add Crazy Feta, and blend until smooth.

 Arrange potato slices in prepared dish, tiering groups of potato slices to create a sort of shingling effect until the dish is full.
 Tuck smaller slices into any gaps to fill.
 Pour cream mixture over potatoes, tap lightly a few times to help disperse the cream, and cover dish tightly with foil.
 Bake potatoes until tender and creamy, 75 to 85 minutes.
 Remove from oven.

 Place rack in highest position; heat broiler.
 Remove foil and top potatoes with Gruyere, Parmesan, and a few extra sprigs of fresh thyme.
 Broil until cheese is bubbling and top of gratin is golden brown, 5 to 10 minutes.